|⚠️ Important Note|

 However, if you’ve already flown the first leg back to Singapore, you cannot change the destination of second leg.
 You can change the date of your flight, but the destination is fixed.

 That’s the so-called catch of this trick- you’re committing to travel to a specific destination.
-That said, if you’re the sort who plans your vacations in advance, I don’t see why this would be an issue.

 Can I cancel and refund my ticket after I’ve flown the first leg?